-We spent a full day in Ulaanbaatar exploring outside of the ugly Soviet communist-style architecture and all-round dodgy feeling of the city.
-There’s plenty to see and do here including a walk through the modern Sukhbaatar (Parliament) Square, the Gandan Monastery, the National History Museum and the shopping paradise of the Black Market.
-In the evening check out the singing, dancing and contortion talent at the Cultural Show before hitting a few bars and pubs.
+We spent a full day in Ulaanbaatar exploring outside of the stark Soviet communist-style architecture and moving past the city’s general dodgy feeling.
+There’s plenty to see and do here, including a walk through the modern Sukhbaatar (Parliament) Square, the Gandan Monastery, the National History Museum and the shopping paradise of the Black Market.
+In the evening, check out the singing, dancing and contortion talent at the Cultural Show before hitting a few bars and pubs.
 There’s so many you won’t know where to start.

 Day 2: Getting from Ulaanbaatar to the Gobi desert